 Notario Fees – fees paid to a Notario Publico for the review and authentication of all documents involved in a real estate transaction.

 Origination Fee – when applying for a mortgage loan, borrowers are required to pay an origination fee to the lender.
 This fee may include an application fee, appraisal fee, fees for all the follow-up work and other costs associated with the loan.

 Points – are percentage points of the loan amount.

-Power of Attorney – legal document that grants an individual the rights to act on behalf of another.
+Power of Attorney – legal document that grants an individual the right to act on behalf of another.
 For example, if a borrower or seller lives out of the country the borrower or seller can grant someone the right to sign necessary documents on their behalf for the purpose of a real estate transaction.

-Pre-Qualification – the initial step in loan application that involves answering and submitting simple questions regarding debt, income and assets.
+Pre-Qualification – the initial step in the loan application that involves answering and submitting simple questions regarding debt, income and assets.
 Passing pre-qualification does not guarantee approval for a loan.

 Property Taxes – known as Predialin Mexico, these taxes are paid annually with the assessed value determined at the time of sale.
-These taxes are based on the Mexican valuation appraisal (catastral) and the rate varies by state, typically1-2%.
+These taxes are based on the Mexican valuation appraisal (cadastral) and the rate varies by state, typically1-2%.